SencilloDev/ngen/README.md

 ### Sample

-This is what the above diagram would look like:
+This is what the above diagram would look like (click image to see animation):

 ![sample](misc/diagram.svg)